-In our opinion, Daon UK Limited's financial statements (the "financial statements"):
+In our opinion, Daon (UK) Limited's financial statements:

-- give a true and fair view of the state of the company's affairs as at 31 December 2016 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 December 2017 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - have been prepared in accordance with the requirements of the Companies Act 2006.

-What we have audited

-The financial statements, included within the Directors Report and Financial Statements (the "Annual Report"), comprise:

-- the Balance Sheet as at 31 December 2016; - · the Profit and Loss and statement of comprehensive income for the year then ended; - · the Statement of Changes in Equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements, included within the Directors' Report and Financial Statements (the "Annual Report"), which comprise: the balance sheet as at 31 December 2017; the profit and loss account, the statement of comprehensive income, the statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.